sonocotta/esparagus-media-center/README.md

 If none of that applies to you and you just want the safe default, pick **ESP32-S3** — it's the newer chip.
 Only choose classic ESP32 if you specifically need Bluetooth A2DP, or plan to run Squeezelite-ESP32/Snapclient today.

-**Louder Esparagus** and **Amped Esparagus** are currently **ESP32-only** — an ESP32-S3 revision of both is still work in progress.
-The guidance above already applies to them; plan your purchase around it once the S3 revision ships, but today there's no chip choice to make there. **Loud Esparagus** (ESP32) and the **Esparagus Audio Brick Dual DAC** (ESP32-S3) are single-chip designs, so there's no choice on those either.
+**Louder Esparagus** is currently **ESP32-only** — an ESP32-S3 revision is still work in progress. **Amped Esparagus** now has an early-access ESP32-S3 revision, **Amped Esparagus Plus (S3)**, but it isn't available for purchase yet and currently only ships an ESPHome Sendspin image (no Squeezelite-ESP32 or AirPlay firmware yet), so the use-case guidance above doesn't fully apply to it until those catch up. **Loud Esparagus** (ESP32) and the **Esparagus Audio Brick Dual DAC** (ESP32-S3) are single-chip designs, so there's no choice on those either.

 ## Board Pinout